Persecution of Christians in North Korea: Public executions

 There are reports of public executions of Christians, with a North Korean defector reporting that one Christian was publicly executed in front of a thousand people.
 For example, Ri Hyon-ok was allegedly publicly executed in Ryongchon on June 16, 2009, for giving out Bibles, while her husband and children were deported to the Hoeryong political prison camp.

 Situation of churches

-From 1949 to the mid-1950s, under the rule of Kim Il-sung, all churches were closed.
+From 1949 to the mid-1950s, under the rule of Kim Il Sung, all churches were closed.
 However, since 1988, four church buildings have been erected in Pyongyang with foreign donations: one Catholic, two Protestant and one Russian Orthodox.
-However, they are only open to foreigners, and North Korean citizens cannot attend the services.
 The services are used to bring in foreign currency from foreign visitors, including South Koreans.
-It is therefore clear that the churches are solely there for propaganda purposes.
+It is claimed that the churches are solely there for propaganda purposes.
 Defectors to South Korea claim that most North Koreans are unaware the churches exist.
+According to Christian Solidarity Worldwide, it is known that underground churches are mainly located along the western region of North Korea, possibly due to its proximity to China.
+These underground churches operate on a very small scale or within family units.
+The distribution of religious materials and evangelism are carried out in very small groups, maintaining an extremely high level of secrecy.